 Accounting fictions for state entities

-But for internal accounting within state enterprises (which still comprise most of the Cuban economy) and within the government itself, the fiction that 1 CUP is worth 1 US Dollar was always maintained (until 1 January 2021).
-The effect of this has been to hide the fact that many state enterprises are grossly inefficient.
+But for internal accounting within state enterprises (which still comprise most of the Cuban economy) and within the government itself, the fiction that 1 CUP is worth 1 US dollar was always maintained (until 1 January 2021).
+The effect of this was to hide the fact that many state enterprises are grossly inefficient.
 By some estimates around 40% of state businesses are in fact loss making.
 When the cost of (for example) diesel fuel shows in the accounts as about 5 cents per litre (20 cents per gallon) then it’s quite easy to be profitable on paper, but of course the reality is that the subsidy has to come from somewhere.

 Under pressure to earn more hard currency in order to pay its way in the world, in 2019 the Cuban government opened a limited number of shops selling luxury imported goods which could only be paid for using USD (sound familiar?).
 These started off selling high-end domestic appliances and consumer electronics, but soon started selling imported food too.
 By December 2020 most imported food was sold only in these US dollar shops, and the CUC shops were relegated to selling little but Cuban rum and bottled water.
+These dollar shops are know as “MLC” shops and accept electronic payment only.

 So, from 1 January 2021: